lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 }
 ```

 Here's our first optimized spline calculator.
 Now that we're not recursing, there's no need for a separate basis function - we do all our calculations in this one spline function.
-We're also taking in a whole batch of input values to be processed at once, instead of only taking one at a time, for efficieny reasons that will be explained in a moment.
+We're also taking in a whole batch of input values to be processed at once, instead of only taking one at a time, for efficiency reasons that will be explained in a moment.

 In order to calculate the final value of the spline at point `x`, we need the value of each of our top level basis functions.
 To start, in that `0..knots.len() - 1` loop, we calculate the value of each degree-0 basis functions and store the results in a vector.